 Department: Pathobiology & Population Sciences

-Research Groups: Brain Health and Behaviour, Animal Welfare Science and Ethics
+Research Groups: Animal Welfare Science and Ethics, Brain Health and Behaviour

-Andrew is a part-time Lecturer in Animal Cognition and Welfare.
+Andrew is a Lecturer in Animal Cognition & Welfare.
 Specialising in invertebrate welfare and animal sentience, he is especially eager to turn scientific findings into real-world impact.

-Andrew joined the RVC in February 2023, as a part-time Lecturer in Animal Cognition and Welfare.
-He also works part-time as a Postdoctoral Researcher in Animal Sentience at the London School of Economics, a role he began full-time in 2020.
-He has experience working on various species, including macaques, dogs, cattle, chickens, hermit crabs, and bees.
+Andrew joined the RVC in 2023 as a Lecturer in Animal Cognition & Welfare.
+He previously worked as a Postdoctoral Researcher in Animal Sentience at the London School of Economics, a role he began in 2020.
+He has experience with various species, including macaques, dogs, cattle, chickens, hermit crabs, and bees.

 In 2021, Andrew was part of a team, led by Prof. Jonathan Birch, that advised the UK government to protect certain invertebrates under animal welfare law.
 The government responded by amending the Animal Welfare (Sentience) Act 2022, so it now covers cephalopod molluscs and decapod crustaceans.